madebykind/madebykind-v3/content/work/papyrus.md

   person: mat
 impact:
   text: 'The new Papyrus brand launched in April 2026, creating a stronger platform for conversations that save young lives.<br><br>A small, dated identity became a confident national presence, and a crisis-led charity became a hopeful, future-facing movement providing real-time support for young people in need.'
-  img: images/work-papyrus-laidback.jpg
+  img: images/work_papyrus_brand_1.jpg
-  img_alt: "A teenage boy in a striped top is laying on the floor.
-He holds a phone above him, like he is watching a video"
+  img_alt: "Two people hug in a door way"

 # Header
 banner_type: papyrus